hd-UQ/cd_dynamax/Goals.md

 ### Parameter estimation

 - Fit SGD works for continuous-discrete linear and non-linear models
-    - We can compute MLE model parameter estimates based on different filtering/smoothing algorithms
+    - We can compute MLE model parameter estimates based on different filtering algorithms
+    - Does it make sense to use smoothing to compute logmarginal used by SGD?

 - Pending:
-	- Check that parameter estimates are consistent between cd-l and cd-nl for linear models with no bias terms.
 	- Generalize learnable function params property to deal with multiple parameters (e.g., weights and biases).
         - TODO: Add notebook showcasing parameter estimation accuracy (port from add_validation branch)